When we use savvy decluttering strategies, space clearing does not have to be an all-day project!

 - Which small spaces are clutter magnets in your home?

-- When do you plan to tackle those hot zones?
+- How do you plan to tackle those hot zones?

 Drop your thoughts below … and thanks for stopping by!